Amoco Photos

 Photo taken July 2, 2004 by Sonya Cirillo.

-As can be seen, the station has converted to the BP color scheme, however the
+As can be seen, the station has converted to the BP color scheme.

 See also: